PeanutTheAdmin/AmongUs-Language-Translator/README.md

 # AmongUs-Language-Translator

-Translate any language to English while in the Among Us Game Chat
+Translate any language to English while in the Among Us Game Chat using python3